BSmalls6/homework_6/README.md

 * You will need to make more than one AJAX call.

-* You will need to hardcode some of the parameters in the API's URL.
+* You will need to hardcode some of the parameters in the ApI's URL.
 User input will determine some of the other parameters.

 * Use `localStorage` to store any persistent data.